equinor/fmu-dataio/docs/src/standard_results/initial_inplace_volumes.md

 ## Standard result schema

-This standard results is made available with a validation schema that can be used by consumers.
+This standard result is made available with a validation schema that can be used by consumers.
 A reference to the URL where this schema is located is present within the `data.standard_result` key in its associated object metadata.